Upper seminar "Theoretical computer science

 Higher-Order Fixpoint Logic (HFL) is a modal specification language whose expressive power reaches far beyond that of Monadic Second-Order Logic, achieved through an incorporation of a typed λ-calculus into the modal μ-calculus.
 Its model checking problem on finite transition systems is decidable, albeit of high complexity, namely k-EXPTIME-complete for formulas that use functions of type order at most k > 0.
 In this paper we present a fragment with a presumably easier model checking problem.
 We show that so-called tail-recursive formulas of type order k can be model checked in (k-1)-EXPSPACE, and also give matching lower bounds.
 This yields generic results for the complexity of bisimulation-invariant non-regular properties, as these can typically be defined in HFL.

-Freitag, 18.08.2017: Martin Lange
+Friday, 18.08.2017: Martin Lange

 Model Checking CTL over Restricted Classes of Automatic Structures

-Interpreting formulas over infinite-state relational structures whose states are words over some alphabet and whose relations are recognised by transducers is known under the term "automatic structures" in the world of predicate logic, or as "regular model checking" in formal verification.
-Both approaches use synchronised transducers, i.e. finite automata reading tuples of letters in each step.
+Interpreting formulas over infinite-state relational structures whose states are words over some alphabet and whose relations are recognized by transducers is known under the term "automatic structures" in the world of predicate logic, or as "regular model checking" in formal verification.
+Both approaches use synchronized transducers, i.e. finite automata reading tuples of letters in each step.
 This is a strong transducer model with high expressive power leading to undecidability of model hecking for any specification language that can express transitive closure.

 We develop conditions on a class of binary word relations which are sufficient for the CTL model checking problem to be computable over the class of automatic structures generated by such relations.
-As an example, we consider recognisable relations.
-This is an interesting model from an algebraic point of view but it is also far less expressive than those given by synchronised transducers.
+As an example, we consider recognizable relations.
+This is an interesting model from an algebraic point of view but it is also far less expressive than those given by synchronized transducers.
 As a consequence of the weaker expressive power we obtain that this class satisfies the aforementioned sufficient conditions, hence we obtain a decidability result for CTL model checking over a restricted class of infinite-state automatic structures.

-Freitag, 21.07.2017: Norbert Hundeshagen
+Friday, 21.07.2017: Norbert Hundeshagen

 Kleene's theorem and (at least) one monoid on which it does not hold

-Freitag, 14.07.2017:
+Friday, 14.07.2017:

-Marco Sälzer - Diskrete Strategieverbesserung
+Marco Sälzer - Discrete strategy improvement

-Freitag, 05.05.2017: Georg Zetsche
+Friday, 05.05.2017: Georg Zetsche

 Boolean closed full trios and rational Kripke frames